gvwilson/thirdbit/src/fiction/still-book/index.md

 She stopped in front of a balloon seller who had just finished the last of her morning grease.
 "Excuse me," Still said once again, "But I'm looking for Kettle's, or Wing's.
-Can you please tell me---"
+Can you please tell me—"

 "Down there," the balloon seller said, pointing with her spoon.